Leading the way: Female entrepreneurship is up 69%

 Sisterhood as strategy

 Still, access to capital — and knowledge — is not always equitable.
-Anu Duggal, founding partner of the Female Founders Fund, reported she once took 700 meetings to secure $5.85 million in funding — a stark example of the barriers still common even for women launching VC firms.6 Meanwhile, a new study from the University of Colorado found that female entrepreneurs still face hidden barriers, especially when it comes to tapping into mentorship and peer support — resources that are often informal and shaped by long-standing male-dominated circles.7
+Anu Duggal, founding partner of the Female Founders Fund, reported she once took 700 meetings to secure $5.85 million in funding — a stark example of the barriers still common even for women launching VC firms.5

 Read more: How mentorship can recharge careers and finances

 Innovators like Daniella Pierson are creating alternative solutions.
-Her platform CHASM offers female entrepreneurs free access to pitch decks, legal workshops, and even grants — funded through an invite-only membership model — to bridge the gaps typically closed off to women without legacy networks.8 These initiatives are critical steps in making entrepreneurship accessible and inclusive, and big names are following suit.
-In May, the Tory Burch Foundation pledged $1 billion in support of women entrepreneurs by 2030.9 The move comes at a time when only 4.2% of women-owned businesses in the U.S. surpass $1 million in annual revenue; among Tory Burch Foundation fellows, that number rises to 42%.10
+Her platform CHASM offers female entrepreneurs free access to pitch decks, legal workshops, and even grants — funded through an invite-only membership model — to bridge the gaps typically closed off to women without legacy networks.7 These initiatives are critical steps in making entrepreneurship accessible and inclusive, and big names are following suit.
+Last year, the Tory Burch Foundation pledged $1 billion in support of women entrepreneurs by 2030.8 The move comes at a time when only 4.2% of women-owned businesses in the U.S. surpass $1 million in annual revenue; among Tory Burch Foundation fellows, that number rises to 42%.9

 Breaking barriers in the workplace

 The entrepreneurial rise isn’t happening in isolation.
 Women are making parallel strides in traditional workplaces, gaining ground in leadership and professional roles.
-The number of women running Fortune 500 companies hit a new high this year, with 55 women CEOs leading the nation's biggest firms by revenue.11 According to new data from the Pew Research Center, 46% of all U.S. managers were women in 2023, up from 29% in 1980.12 Women are now filling 38% of majority-male professional jobs — such as computer scientists, physicians, and lawyers — up from 23% in 1980.
+The number of women running Fortune 500 companies hit a new high in 2025, with 55 women CEOs leading the nation's biggest firms by revenue.10 According to data from the Pew Research Center, 46% of all U.S. managers were women in 2023, up from 29% in 1980.11 Women are now filling 38% of majority-male professional jobs — such as computer scientists, physicians, and lawyers — up from 23% in 1980.

 Get financially happy